| Exam Name | ACT Aspire Early High School Practice Exam – 2026 Updated |

 Answer: B

-Rationale: Evaluating arguments requires assessing evidence, reasoning, and credibility, reflecting higher-order thinking.
+Rationale: Evaluating arguments requires assessing evidence, reasoning, and credibility, reflecting higher-order thinking. - In science, what is the purpose of repeated trials?

 A. Save time